ThatFruedDued/blooket-utility/guides/injectables/README.md

 Removes data on how a preference will appear in the prefs menu.
 Ex: `delFormat('coolInjectables/myPref')`, `delFormat('coolInjectables')`

 ### `listen` and `dispatch`
-Easily shares data between different parts of the hack.
+Easily shares data between different parts of the utility.
 Ex: `listen('coolInjectablesMsgs', m => console.log(m))` to start listening, `dispatch('Hello!', 'coolInjectablesMsgs')` to dispatch the message to all listeners

 ## The `ModMenu`
-The `ModMenu` is a way to easily create consistent GUIs across the hack.
+The `ModMenu` is a way to easily create consistent GUIs across the utility.

 ### `ModMenu.init`
 Must be called on each injectable before doing anything with the `ModMenu` on that injectable.
 Ex: `await ModMenu.init()`